Digital Security Explained

 5) Apply controls

-Controls are safeguards designed to reduce either likelihood, impact, or both.
+Controls reduce likelihood, impact, or both.

-See: Security Controls Deep Dive
+See: Security Controls Explained

 6) Monitor and review